 - Steps to respond to a ransomware attack

 - Ransomware news and quick overview

 What is ransomware?

-Serious attention has been given to ransomware for a long time now.
-You probably have come across an antivirus popup that warns you about some ransomware infection or heard about it at the office.
-The attention paid to ransomware is not baseless since it poses a legitimate threat to companies’ normal processes of operation.
+Serious attention has been given to who faced ransomware attacks for a long time now.
+You probably have come across an antivirus popup that warns you about some who faced ransomware attacks infection or heard about it at the office.
+The attention paid to who faced ransomware attacks is not baseless since it poses a legitimate threat to companies’ normal processes of operation.
 This article aims at providing you with detailed information about everything ransomware.

 This article is organized into parts; feel free to navigate to the specific sections that answer your question.